MicrosoftDocs/minecraft-creator/creator/Documents/Structures/StructureBlocksCommandTutorial.md

 ---
 author: JimSeaman42
 ms.author: mikeam
-title: Create a Village with Structure Blocks
+title: Structure Blocks and the Structure Command Tutorial
 description: "A tutorial on using Structure Blocks for Minecraft: Bedrock Edition" ms.service: minecraft-bedrock-edition
 ---

-# Create a Village with Structure Blocks
+# Structure Blocks and the Structure Command Tutorial

-For this tutorial, we're going to use structure blocks and the command `/structure` to create a village and load in an epic statue one block at a time.
+For this tutorial, we're going to use structure blocks and the command `/structure` to create a village and load in an epic statue one block at a time so we can enjoy the animation effects.

 We recommend reviewing the following articles before you begin: